sfarmani/sfarmani.github.io/md/vps-hostbot.md

 Unfortunately, a hostbot on a server is not a free service (unless you use AWS Ec2 or Google Compute Engine - I will cover those in the [Choosing a VPS](#choosing-a-vps) section).

-If you would like to setup a bot on your local PC, then you can follow [this guide]() instead.
+> If you would like to setup a bot on your local PC, there are lots of guides to follow online.
+Searching something along the lines of `wc3 ghost++ tutorial` or `wc3 ghostone tutorial` will probably yield results.
+Keep in mind that you will have to port-forward at some point so if your modem doesn't allow that, then you may not be able to host at all.
+>
+> Also note that if you decide to go with ghost++, then you should use [this repository](https://github.com/Shiox/ghostpp).

 [↑ Back to table of contents ↑](#table-of-contents)